Arashmosalla/AfsharMosalla.github.io/README.md

-# Ashkan Mosallanejad's Personal Website
+# Afshar Mosallanejad's Personal Website

 Welcome to the GitHub repository of my personal website!
 This website is a comprehensive portfolio showcasing my skills, projects, and academic background in Water Resources Engineering and Data Science.